skgithub14/sdtmval/README.md

 <!-- badges: end -->

-The goal of {sdtmval} is to provide a set of tools to assist statistical programmers in validating Study Data Tabulation Model (SDTM) data sets.
+{sdtmval} provides a set of tools to assist statistical programmers in validating Study Data Tabulation Model (SDTM) data sets.
+Many data cleaning steps and SDTM processes are used repeatedly in different SDTM domain validation scripts.
+Functionalizing these repetitive tasks allow statistical programmers to focus on coding the unique aspects of a SDTM domain while standardize their code base across studies and domains.
+This should lead to fewer bugs and improved code readability too.
 The tools include utilities for:

+- Creating common SDTM variables using the methods BLFL, DY, EPOCH, and SEQ

+- Applying study specification data to a domain such as variable labels, lengths, code mapping, and sorting

-- Importing EDC and SDTM data
+- Importing EDC and SDTM data from .csv and .sas7bdat files

-- Reading in and applying study specification data

 - Data formatting

-- Commonly used SDTM methods: BLFL, DY, EPOCH, and SEQ

 - Writing .sas7dbat files (convenience wrapper for `haven::write_xpt()`)

-- Convert .Rmd files to .R scripts (convenience wrapper for `knitr::purl()`)
+- Converting .Rmd files to .R scripts (convenience wrapper for `knitr::purl()`)

-The above features are demonstrated in the example workflow shown below.
-These additional features each have their own vignette/article:

 - Imputing and formatting full and partial dates: see the [‘Dates’ vignette](Dates.html) (`vignette("Dates", package = "sdtmval")`)

-- Comparing QC versus production SDTM domain tables: vignette COMING SOON
+- Comparing QC versus production SDTM domain tables (vignette coming soon)

-The first four points above are demonstrated in the README example below.
-See the vignette/article ‘Dates’ for an example

 ## Installation